Oratorio Project

 Ramón C. Cortines School of Visual & Performing Arts Concert Hall

 American Dream is a new nine-movement oratorio written by students at Ramón C. Cortines School of Visual & Performing Arts in Los Angeles.
-Through their own words, the young writers explore how their generation understands the American Dream, drawing from history, family stories, and their everyday lives.
+Through their own words, the young writers explore how their generation understands the American dream, drawing from history, family stories, and their everyday lives.
 The result is a deeply personal portrait of hope, complexity, and the future they imagine for themselves.

 About the PROGRAM